CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/docs/index.md

 ## Storage

 Code
-Keep shared scripts, notebooks, and utilities in the [`code/`](https://github.com/CU-ESIIL/Project_group_OASIS/tree/main/code) directory.
+Keep shared scripts, notebooks, and utilities in the [`code/`](https://github.com/CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/tree/main/code) directory.
 Document how to run them in a README or within the files so teammates and visitors can reproduce your workflow.

 Documentation
-Use the [`docs/`](https://github.com/CU-ESIIL/Project_group_OASIS/tree/main/docs) folder to publish project updates on this site.
-Longer internal notes can live in [`documentation/`](https://github.com/CU-ESIIL/Project_group_OASIS/tree/main/documentation); summarize key takeaways here so the public story stays current.
+Use the [`docs/`](https://github.com/CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/tree/main/docs) folder to publish project updates on this site.
+Longer internal notes can live in [`documentation/`](https://github.com/CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/tree/main/documentation); summarize key takeaways here so the public story stays current.

 ---

 ## Cite & reuse
 If you use these materials, please cite:

-> Lastname, A., Lastname, B. (2025). *Project title*.
-DOI or URL.
+> Innovation Summit 2025 Group 2 Team.
+(2025). *Stressors: Order, Duration, Frequency & Intensity — Innovation Summit 2025 (Group 2).* https://github.com/CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2

 License: CC-BY-4.0 unless noted.
 See dataset licenses on the **[Data](data.md)** page.